Robotics-Empowerment-Designer/node-red-standalone/README.md

    2. You can configure any node with a double-click on the respective node.
 4. Deploy your scenario (red button in the top-right corner).
 5. Start your flow (red square of the *Start*-node or blue square of the *Inject*-node).
+6. If you want to use the buttons on the tablet to start a flow go to this [instruction](https://github.com/Robotics-Empowerment-Designer/temi-middleware?tab=readme-ov-file#test-3-checking-that-the-display-buttons-work-correctly-with-node-red).

 ### About nodes
 Every robot has it's own nodes and needs to be controlled with only his own nodes.